dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 The finite element method (FEM) is a numerical technique used to achieve finite element analysis [FEA] (https://www.comsol.com/multiphysics/finite-element-method?parent=physics-pdes-numerical-042-62).
 More specfiically, FEM computes approximate solutions to boundary and initial-value problems of partial differential equations (PDEs).
 These PDEs typically arise in engineering and mathematical modeling to model, simulate, and predict the behavior of a structure (or system) in a given physical phenomenon.
 Examples of such physical phenomenons include heat transfer, mass transport, fluid flow, electromagnetics, and more.
 Given the governing equations, initial and boundary conditions, material properties of the structure, and the behavior of the structure, FEM constructs a mesh of the structure and divides it into smaller and simpler subdomains, called finite elements, connected by nodes.
 The behavior of the finite elements are described with equations assembled into a larger system of equations to model the entire problem, which is then solved with numerical methods.
 In addition to a background and overview of the steps involved in using FEM with FEA software packages, this article provides an example of using FEM to analayze energy harvested from a vibrating piezoelectric cantilever beam.

 ## Background
-It is important to first review the background of the following items as they are often discussed in FEM:
+In discussing FEM and its application towards FEA of a piezoelectric cantilever beam, it is important to first review the background of the following items:
 - Partial differential equations
 - Classifications of boundary conditions (BCs) for continuous systems
 - Principle of Energy Minimization
+- Piezoelectric Effect

 ### Partial Differential Equations (PDEs)
 A PDE is an equation of partial derivatives of an unknown function with respect to more than one independent variable [txtbook chapter 11].
 PDEs can be described by their order and classifications.
 The order of a PDE is determined by the highest-order partial derivative appearing in the PDE.
 The classifications of first-order PDEs are linear, non-linear, and quasi-linear.
-For PDEs of second-order and beyond, the classification of a PDE comes down to one of following terms:
+For PDEs of second-order and beyond, their classification comes down to one of following terms:
 - Hyperbolic: PDEs that describe time-dependent, conservative physical processes (e.g. convection) that are not evovling toward a steady state.
 Their solutions neither grows nor decays over with time.
 - Parabolic: PDEs that describe time-dependent, dissipative physical processes (e.g. diffusion) that are evolving toward a steady state.
 Their solutions exponentially decay over time.
 - Elliptic: PDEs that describe systems that are time-dependent and have already reached a steady state.